jadar/DeveloperCapes/README.md

 ###Getting Started:
 There are 2 ways to add Developer Capes to your classpath.

 1. Download a pre-compiled version from Jenkins.
 You are going to have to add it to your project classpath, and the MCP mods directory.
-To release just put the DeveloperCapes jar in your jar.
+To release just put the DeveloperCapes jar in your jar file.
 [Guide](#guideJar)
 2. Download the source code from GitHub and add it to your project.
-To test with MCP you will have to add an argument to the Virtaul Machine to work correctly.
+To test with MCP you will have to add an argument to the Virtual Machine to work correctly.
 [Guide](#guideSourceCode)

 <a name="guideJar"/>
 ###Guide: Set up with Pre-Compiled Jar: